-Within NPCN, science, public education, private sector initiatives, and advocacy are being employed to promote the NPCN vision and to enable, energize, and inspire participating organizations and individuals by linking their efforts to support that vision.
+Within GPCN, science, public education, private sector initiatives, and advocacy are being employed to promote the GPCN vision and to enable, energize, and inspire participating organizations and individuals by linking their efforts to support that vision.
 By employing new tools to support conservation work, and by adopting mechanisms that foster the exchange of ideas and the coordination of action among participants,

-If you would like to get involved with this exciting project, or find out about local organizations in your area, please email coordinator: Dawn Montanye
+If you would like to get involved with this exciting project, or find out about local organizations in your area, please email coordinator: GPCN Coordinator

 American Bird Conservancy

 Lower Brule Sioux Tribe, Department of Wildlife, Fish and Recreation

 National Wildlife Federation

 Oglala Sioux Parks and Recreation